Data Mixing Laws: Optimizing Data Mixtures by Predicting Language Modeling Performance: The ranking of data mixtures depend on model sizes and training steps.

 One may wonder whether we can find the optimal data mixtures on small models and few numbers of steps, and then transfer the found mixture proportions to large-scale training.
 To answer this question, we compare the relative performance of models in different sizes and trained with different numbers of steps in Fig.~\ref{fig: rankings}.

 Results show that the relative performance fluctuates despite a relatively consistent trend across sizes and training steps.
-This indicates that a mixture is better at small scales probably but does not always perform better at large scales.
+This indicates that a mixture is better at small scales but does not always perform better at large scales, consistent with findings of \citet{goyal2024scaling,covertscaling,kang2024autoscale}.
 The longest common sequence of the partial orders among the 20 mixtures in Fig.~\ref{fig: rankings}(A) and Fig.~\ref{fig: rankings}(B) only reaches lengths of 10 and 11, respectively.